officialpk/ES6-Assignment-Solutions/README.md

 # ES6-Assignment-Solutions

-ES6 tasks
+#ES6 tasks

-Rules :
+#Rules :
-1.only use es6 syntax.
+#1.only use es6 syntax.
 Do not use normal javascript syntax
-2. Do not add css / bootstraps
+#2.
+Do not add css / bootstraps
-3. Do not give class, id for any tags eg :
+#3.
+Do not give class, id for any tags eg :
 <div id="" Class ="" ></div> //wrong.
 Do not do this.
 Avoid id and class
 (hint : use queryselector(),  queryselectorAll() in js for dom manipulation)
-4. Do not use jquery/ any external library
+#4.
+Do not use jquery/ any external library
-5. Build a single page application
+#5.
+Build a single page application
-6. Should follow task order.
+#6.
+Should follow task order.
 Do not skip any task order

 Task order